lino-framework/book/docs/dev/datamig.rst

 :term:`production site` you will care about how these production sites will migrate their data.

 Data migration is a complex topic.
 Django needed until version 1.7 before they adapted a default method to automating these tasks (see `Migrations
 <https://docs.djangoproject.com/en/2.2/topics/migrations/>`_).
-:doc:`migrate` describes how to use Django migrations on a :term:`Lino site`.
+:doc:`/specs/migrate` describes how to use Django migrations on a :term:`Lino site`.

 But Lino also offers a very different approach for doing database migrations, which basically makes a  :doc:`Python dump <dump2py>` with the old code and then